HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="mask-properties.png",
   caption="Relative popularity of animation name categories as a percent of occurrences.", description="Relative popularity of animation name categories as a percent of occurrences. -webkit-mask-image is used on 22% of mobile pages, up from 19% on desktop.
-The following properties are mask-size and mask-image at 19%, mask-repeat, mask-postion, mask-mode, and -webkit-mask-size at 18%, -webkit-mask-repeat and -webkit-mask-position at 16%, and -webkit-mask and mask properties at 2% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=615866471&format=interactive", width="600", height="575",
+The following properties are mask-size and mask-image at 19%, mask-repeat, mask-position, mask-mode, and -webkit-mask-size at 18%, -webkit-mask-repeat and -webkit-mask-position at 16%, and -webkit-mask and mask properties at 2% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=615866471&format=interactive", width="600", height="575",